Super Bowl XXXVIII halftime show controversy: Other performers

-Aside from Jackson's exposure, minor controversy was created when rapper Nelly performed his song "Hot in Herre" when a group of female backup dancers all pulled the top-layer of their costumes off, revealing shorter shorts and smaller shirts underneath.
+Aside from Jackson's exposure, minor controversy was created when rapper Nelly performed his song "Hot in Herre" when a group of female backup dancers all pulled the top layer of their costumes off, revealing shorter shorts and smaller shirts underneath.
 Kid Rock appeared in a poncho made from a slit American flag, which he later removed, tossing it carelessly over his head.
 A member of the band caught the flag, and placed it on to the drum riser.
-U.S. Senator Zell Miller complained that Kid Rock's outfit was a desecration of the American flag.
+U.S. senator Zell Miller complained that Kid Rock's outfit was a desecration of the American flag.

 Aftermath and effects

 Censorship and regulation of broadcasting

 The incident had a major impact on the entertainment industry and resulted in stricter censorship of sexual content and nudity in American media.
 Website Soap Opera Central speculated that the fallout from this incident may have had a subtle effect on daytime television.
 These television shows are known for "love in the afternoon" and regularly depict romantic couplings; shortly before the Super Bowl, the Procter & Gamble soap operas As the World Turns and Guiding Light had gone as far as featuring rear male nudity during sexual scenes.
 After the Super Bowl controversy, FCC commissioner Michael J. Copps stated that it was time for a crackdown on inappropriate sexual content in daytime television, and indicated that he was reviewing whether soap operas were violating the agency's indecency prohibitions.
-In The NewsHour with Jim Lehrer, correspondent Tom Bearden reports the excerpts from hearings today on regulating broadcast decency.
+In The NewsHour with Jim Lehrer, correspondent Tom Bearden reported the excerpts from hearings today on regulating broadcast decency.

 Two other major sporting events that followed the Super Bowl that year also changed their respective halftime shows following the incident.
 At the Pro Bowl, which would be played on February 8 at Aloha Stadium in Hawaii, singer JC Chasez, a member of boy band 'N Sync as was Timberlake, was to sing the National Anthem before the game and perform his hit song "Blowin' Me Up (with Her Love)" at halftime.
 However, the NFL did not allow Chasez to perform during halftime due to the sexually suggestive content of his chosen song (even though the game was carried by ESPN, which is not under the content purview of the FCC as it is a cable network, and therefore only self-regulates content as an advertiser-supported service), replacing it with traditional Hawaiian hula dancers.
 The 2004 NBA All-Star Game also changed its act, despite being broadcast on TNT (which is not bound by FCC content regulations as a cable network), having halftime performer Beyoncé perform "Crazy in Love" instead of "Naughty Girl", which they feared would incite controversy given its sexual content.
 Jackson was in attendance at the game, and dressed conservatively.
 The networks that were to broadcast the 46th Grammy Awards (CBS) and the 76th Academy Awards (ABC), live events scheduled for February 8 and February 29 respectively, enhanced their broadcast delays to accommodate editing of inappropriate video in addition to audio.